booo/node-bitcoin-p2p/README.md

 ## Advanced usage

-`node-bitcoin-p2p` is not only a daemon, but also a Node.js module/library.
+BitcoinJS is not only a daemon, but also a Node.js module/library.
 In most cases it's best to use the daemon via RPC.
 But sometimes you need the extra control that comes with directly linking to the code.

-For details on developing with `node-bitcoin-p2p` as a library, take a look at the Developer Guide on the [wiki](https://github.com/bitcoinjs/node-bitcoin-p2p/wiki).
+For details on developing with BitcoinJS as a library, take a look at the Developer Guide on the [wiki](https://github.com/bitcoinjs/node-bitcoin-p2p/wiki).

 # Upgrading

-When upgrading node-bitcoin-p2p it is a good idea to reset its
+When upgrading BitcoinJS it is a good idea to reset its
 database:

 ``` sh
 bitcoinjs db-drop
 ```

-This won't be necessary once node-bitcoin-p2p is more stable, but for now new versions often break database compatibility, so it's easiest to just reset it.
+This won't be necessary once BitcoinJS is more stable, but for now new versions often break database compatibility, so it's easiest to just reset it.